MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 1. Select the desired machine.
 For each machine you can view:

-    - The name of the machine.
+    - Machine name.
-    - The description of the machine.
+    - Machine description.
-    - The version of the machine.
+    - Machine version.
-    - The group that the machine is a part of, if applicable.
+    - Group that the machine is a part of, if applicable.
-    - The status of the machine.
+    - Machine status.
-    - The number of flows running on the machine.
+    - Number of flows running on the machine.
-    - The number of flows queued on the machine, if applicable.
+    - Number of flows queued on the machine, if applicable.
-    - The type of access you have to the machine.
+    - Type of access you have to the machine.
-    - The owner of the machine.
+    - Machine owner.

 > [!NOTE]
 > The version of the machine gets updated with the first registration and after each desktop flow run.